World Wide Web: History

-This NeXT Computer was used by Sir Tim Berners-Lee at CERN and became the world's first Web server.

 The Web was invented by English computer scientist Tim Berners-Lee while working at CERN.
 He was motivated by the problem of storing, updating, and finding documents and data files in that large and constantly changing organisation, as well as distributing them to collaborators outside CERN.
 In his design, Berners-Lee dismissed the common tree structure approach, used for instance in the existing CERNDOC documentation system and in the Unix filesystem, as well as approaches that relied on tagging files with keywords, as in the VAX/NOTES system.
-Instead, he adopted concepts he had put into practice with his private ENQUIRE system (1980), built at CERN.
+Instead, he adopted concepts he had put into practice with his private ENQUIRE system (1980), which was built at CERN.
 When he became aware of Ted Nelson's hypertext model (1965), in which documents can be linked in unconstrained ways through hyperlinks associated with "hot spots" embedded in the text, it helped to confirm the validity of his concept.

+The world’s first web server, exhibited at CERN in Geneva.

 The former World Wide Web logo, designed by Robert Cailliau.
 Currently, there is no widely accepted logo in use for the WWW.

 The model was later popularised by Apple's HyperCard system.
 Unlike Hypercard, Berners-Lee's new system from the outset was meant to support links between multiple databases on independent computers, and to allow simultaneous access by many users from any computer on the Internet.
 He also specified that the system should eventually handle other media besides text, such as graphics, speech, and video.
 Links could refer to mutable data files, or even fire up programs on their server computer.
 He also conceived "gateways" that would allow access through the new system to documents organised in other ways (such as traditional computer file systems or the Usenet).
-Finally, he insisted that the system should be decentralised, without any central control or coordination over the creation of links.
+Moreover, he insisted that the system should be decentralised, without any central control or coordination over the creation of links.